The Second Floor Mystery: Plot

-Geoffrey West and Marion Ferguson (Grant Withers and Loretta Young), two American tourists in London, meet each other at a London hotel while eating breakfast.
+Geoffrey West and Marion Ferguson, two American tourists in London, meet each other at a London hotel while eating breakfast.
 Both are reading the personal columns of The Times.
 The next day West inserts an ad, under the alias of Lord Strawberries, which requests her friendship.
 Ferguson, using the alias of Lady Grapefruit, places an ad in reply which suggests that he should write a series of five letters proving himself worth knowing.

 West makes up a fabulous story about a murder mystery based on the things he has heard his upstairs neighbors arguing about.
 Ferguson's aunt, who disapproves of West, suspects West is the murderer and contacts Scotland Yard.
 West's neighbor (the one he mentioned in his letters) is found dead and the police immediately suspect West and Ferguson as being involved in the murder.
 The real murderer, when he hears they are prime suspects, then attempts to frame them.